The elderly are prone to insufficient "bone density". Experts call for early adoption of "five major measures" to maintain bone health.

 5. Eat more protein.

-Hope recommends that elderly people over 65 years old can strengthen their bones by consuming high-quality protein and combining it with regular heavy training.
+Hope recommends that elderly people over 65 years old can strengthen their bones by consuming high-quality protein and combining it with regular strength training.
 Studies have pointed out that elderly people who consume protein and exercise can significantly reduce potential risks such as falls and fractures.
 Complete and high-quality protein such as lean meat, fish, and eggs.
 Vegans can also consume plant-based protein such as beans, nuts, seeds, whole grains, and soy products.

 Overall, Hope points out that ensuring a healthy, energy- and nutrient-dense diet, coupled with exercise measures such as weight training, is key to preventing rapid loss of bone density.
 If preventive measures can be taken early, the risk of bone disease in old age may also be significantly reduced.
 It is recommended that the public should still pay attention to a balanced diet and exercise regularly to maintain basic bone health during the epidemic.